 Cindy Beane administers West Virginia’s Medicaid program.
 With over 20 years of experience working in health care, Ms. Beane has held various leadership roles within the West Virginia Department of Health and Human Resources, at both the Bureau for Medical Services and the Bureau for Behavioral Health and Health Facilities.

-Beth Kidder oversees Florida’s Medicaid program.
-For almost 20 years, Ms. Kidder has worked in state Medicaid programs — previously serving as Medicaid’s assistant deputy secretary for Medicaid Policy and Quality, where she led quality initiatives with Florida’s Medicaid health plans and a major overhaul of Medicaid’s rules and federal authorities.
+Beth Kidder oversaw Florida’s Medicaid program from 2016-2021.
+For almost 20 years, Ms. Kidder worked in state Medicaid programs — previously serving as Medicaid’s assistant deputy secretary for Medicaid Policy and Quality, where she led quality initiatives with Florida’s Medicaid health plans and a major overhaul of Medicaid’s rules and federal authorities.

 Wendy Long, Director and Deputy Commissioner, TennCare (2016-2019)